Christians have NO PLACE in political office!!!

 What have we forgotten?

 Anyone who knows history knows that the Catholics, Lutherans, Calvinists, etc., did not behave this way.
 They were ignorant of the Scriptures and lived according to the flesh, pursuing fleshly things.
 The Reformers were not any better than the Catholics.
 Martin Luther and John Calvin created their own State religions and set themselves up as the Popes of their own sects.
-They warred with the Catholics and each other.
+They warred with the Catholics and each other, including the passive Anabaptists.
 Emperor Constantine and the Catholics behaved and conducted themselves in ways that were contrary to the words of Jesus and how the early Christians acted.
 When I say that Emperor Constantine and the subsequent Catholic Church turned Christianity upside down and that we have NEVER recovered from those errors introduced, I am not exaggerating or understating it.
-The early Christians knew what it was to "love your enemies" compared to your typical American "Christian" who wants to fight everybody.
+The early Christians knew what it was to "love your enemies" compared to your typical Western (especially North American) "Christian" who wants to fight everybody.
+From Constantine onward, war and violence became acceptable to professing Christians, whereas for the first three centuries is was absolutely opposed.